leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 6/Readme.md

 | IFormatter      | Serialize(stream, object) & Deserialize(stream) | This defines methods to convert an object to and from a stream of bytes for storage or transfer.                |
 | IFormatProvider | GetFormat(type)                                 | This defines a method to format inputs based on a language and region.                                          |
 <hr/>

+If anyone will want to sort an array or collection of instances of your type, then implement the `IComparable` interface.